EgorGogulaev/FastAPI_pet/README.md

     /   (_____/
    /_____/

-I'am a pet project using FastAPI
+I'am a pet project using FastAPI🐶
 Woof!